 A Pennsylvania grand jury will soon conclude hearing testimony about sexual abuse by priests in six Catholic dioceses in the state.
 A report is expected to be released in May.

 Former Attorney General Kathleen Kane launched the statewide probe after an investigation into one diocese found that hundreds of children were abused by at least 50 Church leaders, dating back as far as 1944.
 Allegations ranged from providing pornography to minors to sexually assaulting children.
-Included in the list of offenders is a former bishop accused of failing to stop abuse that was reported to him, thus revealing a troubled history of diocesan superiors concealing cases to protect the Church’s image.
+Included in the list of offenders is a former bishop accused of failing to stop the abuse that was reported to him, thus revealing a troubled history of diocesan superiors concealing cases to protect the Church’s image.

 The Buffalo Diocese recently released the names of priests who were removed, left the ministry, or retired after being accused of sexual abuse.
 The Erie Diocese has announced it will be doing the same.
 This is an important step not only for victims of abuse, but also in raising public awareness.
 Erie also said it is streamlining how abuse allegations are handled and increasing the clearances employees or volunteers need to work with children.
 It is unknown whether other dioceses will follow suit.